ahmad-musa/Student-Form/README.md

 # Student Contact Form
 ## A single page website made with **HTML**, **CSS** and **JavaScript**.
+### Goal:
+Get basic information of a student & show it instantly
 ### Feature:
 <ul>
   <li> Takes input from user via Form </li>